 Hurricane Season is June 1st to November 30th

 Georgia is impacted by tropical systems from the Atlantic Ocean and Gulf of Mexico.
 During a hurricane, wind gusts exceeding 74 mph and torrential rain can cause damage to Georgia’s shoreline.
-The direct hit of a hurricane also can cause a storm surge, a large dome of water more than 50 miles wide that sweeps across the coastline near the area where the eye of a hurricane makes landfall.

-(694-2511) or use the following resources to receive free travel information.
+Travelers can use the following resources to receive free travel information.
 In the event of an evacuation, message boards will be setup to alert motorists about exit ramp closures/openings as well as locations for gas, food, etc. Signs will alert the public to selected FM radio stations for weather and traffic updates.
 If necessary, Georgia DOT HEROs will patrol the interstates to assist motorists and respond quickly to accidents and disabled vehicles.

 Georgia Public Radio, in cooperation with Georgia DOT, Georgia Emergency Management Agency (GEMA), Georgia State Patrol (GSP) and the Georgia Public Broadcasting System, will provide updates on road and traffic conditions in the event of a hurricane.

-GPB Online Radio or tune into the following FM stations for the latest updates.
+Tune into the following FM stations for the latest updates.

 Normally I-16 carries traffic in both directions between Macon and Savannah.
 In the event of a mandatory evacuation from coastal Georgia, I-16 eastbound lanes will reverse to become “contra-flow” lanes.
 All I-16 lanes will allow only westbound traffic from Savannah to U.S. 441 in Dublin, a distance of 125 miles.